gopalindians/awesome-hinduism/CONTRIBUTING.md

 # Contribution Guidelines
 Unfortunately, not every link, book or article can be considered for inclusion.
-The aim of Awesome induism is to be a concise list of noteworthy and interesting collection written under Hinduism(सनातन धर्मं).
+The aim of Awesome Hinduism is to be a concise list of noteworthy and interesting collection written under Hinduism(सनातन धर्मं).
 Therefore, suggested link, article,book should:

 1. Be widely recommended regardless of personal opinion
 2. Well known or discussed within the Hindu(हिन्दू) community